KOHLER’S DISEASE

 Kohler’s Disease

-Kohler’s disease is a rare condition that affects children between the ages of two and eight.
-It is a bone disorder that occurs when the navicular bone in the foot does not receive enough blood.
+Kohler’s disease refers to a rare condition that affects children between the ages of two and eight.
+It appears as a bone disorder that occurs when the navicular bone in the foot does not receive enough blood.
 This leads to bone death or necrosis.
 This condition is more common in boys than girls, and it typically affects only one foot.

-The exact cause of Kohler’s disease is unknown, but it is thought to be related to the disruption of blood supply to the navicular bone.
-This disruption can be due to a variety of factors.
+The exact cause is unknown, but it all leads to the disruption of blood flow due to a variety of factors.
 These factors refer to trauma, infection, or inflammation of the bone or surrounding tissues.
 However, in most cases, the condition occurs spontaneously without any clear precipitating factors.

 Kohler’s disease can cause a variety of symptoms, including pain, swelling, and tenderness in the foot.
-The affected foot may also be stiff and difficult to move, and there may be a limp or gait abnormality.
+The affected foot may become stiff and difficult to move, and a limp or gait will occur.
 In severe cases, the skin over the affected bone may become red and warm to the touch.

 QUESTIONS AND ANSWERS